-Upon motion of Regentit was ordered that: , seconded by Regent e be authorized to change the name of the Associate rofessions to Associate of Science in Biology - sis.
-Explanation
+Lamar State College Orange is authorized to change the name of the Associate of Science in Pre-Medical Professions to Associate of Science in Biology - Medical Professions Emphasis.

 The Texas Higher Education Coordinating Board requests the name change so that the degree title better fit the CIP code into which it falls.
 No curricular changes are involved.